 If you’re staring at your DNA results wondering about missing DNA matches that could unlock your family mystery, you’re not alone—and the answer might be hiding in a single toggle you’ve never touched. 🧬 Every day, thousands of genealogists log into their DNA testing platforms expecting to find their biological parents, siblings, or long-lost cousins.

 Missing DNA Matches?
-The 1 Filter Setting Hiding Your Biological Family Read This Article »
+The 1 Filter Setting Hiding Your Biological Family Read the full story →

 the choice of Ancestry vs 23andMe for Adoptees A side-by-side comparison infographic titled "Ancestry vs. 23andMe for Adoptees" from Family History Foundation.
 The Ancestry side (blue) features a family tree icon and magnifying glass, highlighting a database of 25+ million users and access to historical records and trees.
 The 23andMe side (orange) features a microscope and DNA helix, highlighting ~14 million users and focus on health and genetic traits.
 The bottom features the URL familyhistoryfoundation.com.